 ExpertisePhilosophy of mind.
 Philosophy of psychology.
 Cognitive science.
 History of philosophy.
-Philosophy of science.

 ProfileI have always been interested in how our minds work.
 I started out, as many philosophers in the 1970's and 1980's did, by studying how language works.
-This brought me to linguistics and the philosophical issues raised by linguistics (my dissertation topic) and eventually to work in Artificial Intelligence, in which I had a post-doctoral fellowship at Yale.
-Out of these interests I cam to focus on the issue of innateness--the nature/nurture controversy--and a number of my publications explore philosophical issues surrounding this topic.
-I continue to be interested in innateness and this interest has two aspect: I am close to finishing a book on innateness in the history of philosophy (especially in the work of Plato, Locke, and Leibniz), and I continue to explore developments in the cognitive sciences--especially in developmental psychology.
+This brought me to linguistics and the philosophical issues raised by linguistics (my dissertation topic), and eventually to work in Artificial Intelligence, in which I had a post-doctoral fellowship at Yale.
+Out of these interests I came to focus on the issue of innateness--the nature/nurture controversy--and a number of my publications explore philosophical issues surrounding this topic.
+I continue to be interested in innateness and this interest has two aspect: I am working on a book on innateness in the history of philosophy (especially in the work of Plato, Locke, and Leibniz), and I continue to explore developments in the cognitive sciences--especially in developmental psychology.
 This second aspect is explored a bit in a recent article in the Stanford Encyclopedia of Philosophy (on-line).

 I continue to have my original broad interests in how the mind works, and I teach courses on the philosophy of mind, philosophy of perception, the nature of consciousness, as well as a course that keeps tabs on developments in the empirical science(s) of the mind and strives to understand the philosophical ramifications of such findings.

 |PHIL||137a||Nature or Nurture?
 The Innateness Controversy|